Digital-Satellite-Club/PacSatAFSKBoard/NOTES.md

 that, it always shows it disconnected when not used. - May or may not be necessary.

-You could use one of the receive AX5043s ANTP1 port as an alternate transmitter.
-You could use the same PA or a different PA, either way a QPC1022 RF switch could handle the choice.

 What UFL connectors can be removed?

-Figure out what all the PC104 pins are supposed to do and document them.

-Figure out where the external RF connections need to be so the layout can be simplified around that.

 Maybe switch to 0402 parts along the RF path to reduce stray inductance and capacitance and reduce size.
 And perhaps don't use handsolder, as the pads are larger and thus have more capacitance/inductance.
 Maybe 0402 parts on the rest of the board to get more space.

-Figure out temperature ratings on all parts and get as many to be 105C or better as possible.
-The outliers at the moment are:

-    * RTC.
-Probably only the MCP7940NT-E/MS from Microchip is suitable, but it draws 20 times the standby power.
-    * AX5043 - Not another option available.
-	* RBP-140+ - Could replace the filter with discrete components.
-	* AD4PS+1 - Not sure about this one, perhaps three transformers could be used.

 Determine current limiter values, probably need to build a board and measure.